ameyaoka/micrograd-implementation/README.md

 # micrograd-implementation
-this is implimentation of micrograd
+this is implimentation of micrograd with notes and explanation